WakiMak/trentent.github.io-forked/_posts/2016-12-30-lets-make-pvs-target-device-booting-great-again-part-1.md

 However, that was a non-domain Server 2012 R2 fresh out of the box. Â I tweaked my infrastructure a bit by storing the vDisk on a RAM Disk with Jumbo Frames (9k) to supercharge it somewhat.

-Today, I&#8217;m going to investigate this again with PVS 7.12, UEFI, Windows 10, on a domain. Â I&#8217;ll show how I investigated booting performance and see what we can do to improve it.
+Today, I'm going to investigate this again with PVS 7.12, UEFI, Windows 10, on a domain. Â I'll show how I investigated booting performance and see what we can do to improve it.

-The first thing I&#8217;m going to do is install Windows 10, join it to the domain and create a vDisk.
+The first thing I'm going to do is install Windows 10, join it to the domain and create a vDisk.

 <img class="aligncenter size-full wp-image-1876" src="http://theorypc.ca/wp-content/uploads/2016/12/Win10_vDisk.png" alt="" width="522" height="288" srcset="http://theorypc.ca/wp-content/uploads/2016/12/Win10_vDisk.png 522w, http://theorypc.ca/wp-content/uploads/2016/12/Win10_vDisk-300x166.png 300w" sizes="(max-width: 522px) 100vw, 522px" />

-Done. Â Because I don&#8217;t have SCVMM setup on my home lab I had to muck my way to enabling UEFI HDD boot. Â I went into the PVS folder (C:\ProgramData\Citrix\Provisioning Services) and copied out the BDMTemplate_uefi.vhd to my Hyper-V target Device folder
+Done. Â Because I don't have SCVMM setup on my home lab I had to muck my way to enabling UEFI HDD boot. Â I went into the PVS folder (C:\ProgramData\Citrix\Provisioning Services) and copied out the BDMTemplate_uefi.vhd to my Hyper-V target Device folder

 <img class="aligncenter size-full wp-image-1877" src="http://theorypc.ca/wp-content/uploads/2016/12/UEFIHDD.png" alt="" width="776" height="337" srcset="http://theorypc.ca/wp-content/uploads/2016/12/UEFIHDD.png 776w, http://theorypc.ca/wp-content/uploads/2016/12/UEFIHDD-300x130.png 300w, http://theorypc.ca/wp-content/uploads/2016/12/UEFIHDD-768x334.png 768w" sizes="(max-width: 776px) 100vw, 776px" />